Czx-ustc/Czx-ustc.github.io/_pages/about.md

 <div style="font-size: 18px; line-height: 1.7;">
   <p><strong>2025.11:</strong> 🎉🎉 “Adaptive Agent Selection and Interaction Network for Image-to-point cloud Registration” was accepted by AAAI 2026, and I will attend the conference in Singapore.</p>

-  <p><strong>2025.09:</strong> 🎉🎉 “CA-I2P: Channel-Adaptive Registration Network with Global Optimal Selection” was accepted by ICCV 2025, and I attended the conference in Hawaii 🌴🥥.</p>
+  <p><strong>2025.10:</strong> 🎉🎉 “EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting” (Spotlight) and “BeyondMix: Leveraging Structural Priors and Long-Range Dependencies for Domain-Invariant LiDAR Segmentation” were accepted by NeurIPS 2025.</p>

-  <p><strong>2025.07:</strong> 🎉🎉 “EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting” (Spotlight) and “BeyondMix: Leveraging Structural Priors and Long-Range Dependencies for Domain-Invariant LiDAR Segmentation” were accepted by NeurIPS 2025.</p>
+  <p><strong>2025.06:</strong> 🎉🎉 “CA-I2P: Channel-Adaptive Registration Network with Global Optimal Selection” was accepted by ICCV 2025, and I attended the conference in Hawaii 🌴🥥.</p>

   <p><strong>2025.02:</strong> 🎉🎉 “Implicit Correspondence Learning for Image-to-Point Cloud Registration” was accepted by CVPR 2025 as a Highlight!</p>